Pawbag123/Alias-Game/documentation/project-structure/core-modules.md

 ### Game Mechanics Service

-The 'GameMechanicsService' is responsible for managing all the logic required to make the game working properly.
+The `GameMechanicsService` is responsible for managing all the logic required to make the game working properly.
 It includes logic for starting games, checking guessed words, handling turns and so on.

 #### Key Functions: